john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Simple Queries

-Performing simple queries involves setting a single condition on which to mask the dataframe.
-This could invovle testing for a single value or a range, so long as only one condition is applied.
+Performing a single query starts by creating a mask on your dataframe.
+The mask sets a True/False value for each row/column, based on some predicate you create.
+For instance, here is a simple predicate:

     In [16]: df.AGE > 50
     Out[16]: